iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-04-13.md

 ## Sunday

 ### Heron Pot: {{ DATE=2018-04-15; CAVE=Heron Pot; }}

+Almost as soon as I got into Heron I encountered another caver coming out.
+He'd done the lower entrance with a cast of thousands and said it wasn't very wet.
+I've wanted to do the lower entrance [since 2016](/rcc/caving/articles/yorkshire-2015-12-29.html) so I stashed this information away despite suspecting I wouldn't get my chance today.

+The lower pitches had been rigged with ladders and there was a rope going up to the high level traverse as well as the in-situ rope.
+Jack started rigging but unfortunately the cast of thousands started popping out of the walls behind us wanting to de-rig their gear.

+Cecilia: Where are you guys from?
+Caver: Craven.
+Cecilia: Where?
+CPC Caver: Craven.
+Cecilia: I don't know where that is.
+Me: The Craven Pothole Club.
+It's in...
+I think you said you've been to Hunt Pot, right?
+Or Sell Gill?
+The village nearest those is Horton in Ribblesdale.
+That's where the Craven is based.
+CPC Caver: Some would say it's the best club.
+Me (grimacing at the rock): Some would say...

+I sent Una up to the high level traverse and was blocked from following by CPC bodies filling the passage.
+Eventually they'd de-rigged the lower pitches, Jack could get back to rigging, and I could ascend.
+The chief CPC de-rigger asked me to undo their rope and pass it down.
+No such luck, they'd rigged the whole traverse.
+Perturbed, the de-rigger asked if there was another CPC member in the roof with me de-rigging their rope.
+I duly checked every tiny crevice for this dossing CPC member but obviously no. An actual CPC person was going to have to de-rig the CPC rope.
+Given Una was ahead of me on the traverse though I washed my hands of it and went to supervise her on the final section of the traverse and at the pitch head.

+When I reached the bottom I promptly set off downstream with a vague "you don't have to follow me, I'm just going to have a look and fill in time while the others come down" but everyone did.
+In the end due to time Arun suggested myself, Jack and Una go out of the lower entrance while he and Alex de-rigged.
+I would get my chance to do the through-trip after all!

+There's no route-finding to it: just follow the stream.
+The passage slowly lowers to stooping and then crawling height.
+Glimpsing daylight I briefly looked around for a way out that didn't involve getting more wet.
+No chance.
+Embrace it!
+With three splashy sideways wriggles all three of us were out.

+It was not only great fun to cave with IC3 again, but good for my self-esteem as well.
+Not good for my voice though: if you have a frog in your throat all week and then go caving, you might find after two days of yelling down pitches you'll have lost your voice and be unable to answer the phone properly at work on Monday.

+Not having to answer the phone isn't such a terrible thing, mind.

+#### Fiona

 ### Swinsto Pull Through: {{ DATE=2018-04-15; CAVE=Swinsto Hole > Valley Entrance; }}